Localization for coarse homology theories: Fixed points in bornological coarse spaces

-\begin{ddd} We call the equivariant coarse homology theories of the form $E^{G}$ (see Definition \ref{fuifehwieufhf23f2323rr233r2r3}) for $E:G\Orb\to \Fun^{\colim}(\Spc\cX,\bC)$ Bredon-style equivariant coarse homology theories. \end{ddd} \begin{ex} Let $F:\Spc\cX\to \bC$ be a colimit-preserving functor (corresponding to non-equivariant coarse homology theory $F\circ \Yo$).
+\begin{ddd} We call the equivariant coarse homology theories of the form $E^{G}$ from Definition \ref{fuifehwieufhf23f2323rr233r2r3} for some $E\colon G\Orb\to \Fun^{\colim}(\Spc\cX,\bC)$ Bredon-style equivariant coarse homology theories. \end{ddd} \begin{ex} Let $F\colon \Spc\cX\to \bC$ be a colimit-preserving functor, i.e.~{a} non-equivariant coarse homology theory.
 Then we can consider the constant functor